jereswinnen/jeremyswinnen/src/content/pages/profile.md

 ### How I like to work
 I aim to be as straightforward and direct as possible while working with you and your team.
 I communicate clearly and often throughout the design process.
 Depending on the scale of the project, I’m able to deliver the first mockups in about 2 weeks time.
 When those are approved, I quickly move to high-fidelity mockups with multiple stages of prototyping in between to make sure we’re on the right track.

-When the design is approved, I can convert my work into a working website by writing modular and valid code (HTML, CSS & Javacript).
+When the design is approved, I can convert my work into a working website by writing modular and valid code (HTML, CSS & Javascript).
 If needed, integrating with a CMS is also an option.
-I'm experienced with various popular CMS (Wordpress, Craft,...) as well as static content generators (Jekyll, Middleman, Eleventy,...).
+I'm experienced with various popular CMS (Wordpress, Craft,...) as well as static content generators (Jekyll, Middleman, Eleventy,...), and their respective templating languages.

 ### Who hires me
 I am typically hired by individuals and small organisations in the tech and real estate industry.
 They often need someone with a strong visual eye, who is capable of delivering both visual and technical work in a timely manner.